 When talking about travel, it's easy to confuse the phrasal verbs go back and come back.
 They both mean to return.
 So what's the difference?
 It's actually very simple.
 It all depends on where you are at the time of speaking.
-For example, if you … Continue reading Go Back or Come Back: What’s the Difference?
+For example, if you are from Italy, but you are in California right now, you would say: I'm going… Continue reading Go Back or Come Back: What’s the Difference?

 The verb TO DO is very useful when talking about general actions.
 We use it to ask about activities, as in: What do you want to do tonight?
 (However, a different verb is used to answer the question.)
 I want to watch the sunset.
 I want to spend time with my friends.
 I want to walk on the beach.
 Do is also… Continue reading Expressions with the Verb TO DO

 The verb TO MAKE has several different uses.
 The literal meaning is to create something.
 Here are some expressions, or collocations that use make, organized by category.
 Make = To Cook or Prepare make breakfast, lunch or dinnermake a sandwich, pasta, or other meal If you don't feel like cooking, you can make a reservation at a restaurant!
 Make =… Continue reading Expressions with the Verb TO MAKE

 Take a few minutes to think about the verb TO TAKE.
 To Take literally means "to bring something with you."
 Take an umbrella, or take a book to read, for example.
 However, many other activities use this verb, even though you are not really "taking" anything.
 Here are some of the more commons expressions that are formed with take.
 Take… Continue reading Visual Vocabulary – Common English Expressions with TAKE

 Robot: What are you going to do today?
 Astronaut: I'm going to visit the sun.
 R: But it's too hot!
 You'll burn up!
 A: I'll be fine.
 I'm going to go at night.